-- An SFP module installed in an IBM DS4100 - An SFP module installed in an IBM DS4000 EXP100 storage expansion enclosure
+- An SFP module installed in an IBM DS4100 - · An SFP module installed in an IBM DS4000 EXP100 expansion unit

 See Figure 40 on page 50 for an illustration of the LC-LC fibre-channel cable.

 For more information about cabling these devices, see the documentation that comes with the LC-LC fibre-channel cable.